 (2) All insurers issuing any type of contract, other than those specified in R.S.
 22:1811, R.S.
 22:1821, and Chapter 10 of Title 23 of the Louisiana Revised Statutes of 1950, shall pay the amount of any third party property damage claim and of any reasonable medical expenses claim due any bona fide third party claimant within thirty days after written agreement of settlement of the claim from any third party claimant.

 (3) Except in the case of catastrophic loss, the insurer shall initiate loss adjustment of a property damage claim and of a claim for reasonable medical expenses within fourteen days after notification of loss by the claimant.
-In the case of catastrophic loss, the insurer shall initiate loss adjustment of a property damage claim within thirty days after notification of loss by the claimant except that the commissioner may promulgate a rule for extending the time period for initiating a loss adjustment for damages arising from a presidentially declared emergency or disaster or a gubernatorially declared emergency or disaster up to an additional thirty days.
-Thereafter, only one additional extension of the period of time for initiating a loss adjustment may be allowed and must be approved by the Senate Committee on Insurance and the House Committee on Insurance, voting separately.
-Failure to comply with the provisions of this Paragraph shall subject the insurer to the penalties provided in R.S.
-22:1973.
+In the case of catastrophic loss, as defined in this Section, the insurer shall initiate loss adjustment of a property damage claim within thirty days after notification of loss by the claimant except that the commissioner may promulgate a rule for extending the time period for initiating a loss adjustment for damages arising from a presidentially declared emergency or disaster or a gubernatorially declared emergency or disaster up to an additional thirty days.
+Thereafter, only one additional extension of the period of time for initiating a loss adjustment may be allowed and shall be approved by the Senate Committee on Insurance and the House Committee on Insurance, voting separately.
+Failure to comply with the provisions of this Paragraph shall subject the insurer to a penalty of the greater of five thousand dollars or the amount provided for in Subsection I of this Section.

-(4) All insurers shall make a written offer to settle any property damage claim, including a third-party claim, within thirty days after receipt of satisfactory proofs of loss of that claim.
+(4) All insurers shall make a written offer to settle any property damage claim, including a third-party claim, within the applicable number of days after receipt of satisfactory proofs of loss of that claim that is provided pursuant to this Section or R.S.
+22:1892.2, provided that this period shall be extended by the number of days, if any, the insurer initiates loss adjustment earlier than the deadline provided in Paragraph (3) of this Subsection.

 (5) An insurer shall issue a copy of the insurer's field adjuster report, relative to the insured's property damage claim, to the insured within fifteen days of receiving a request for such from the insured.